nanobox-io/nanobox-docs/source/cli/dev/dns.html.md

 ---
 title: dev dns
+description: The 'dev dns' command lets you manage DNS alias and hostname mappings to your dev environment.
 ---

 The `dev dns` command allows you add and remove hostname mappings to your dev environment.